-Join Kacie Hultgren for an in-depth discussion in this video Looking at stereolithography, part of Up and Running with 3D Printing.
+Join Kacie Hultgren for an in-depth discussion in this video Looking at stereolithography, part of Learning 3D Printing.

 …Stereolithography, abbreviated SLA, was the first 3D printing technology.…And it's still a common way to produce high quality prints.…Stereolithography starts with a vat of liquid resin.…A laser traces a path on the surface of the…resin, curing a section that will become the 3D print.…The print raises or lowers depending on the model, in tiny increments.…Curing layer after layer until the print is complete.…Another related technology is called DLP, or Digital Light Processing.…